 Research from the UT Southwestern Medical Center discovered certain cell markers that appear just before labor.

 A cell marker is a molecule with a very specific role: to identify specific cells and bind with them so they can work together.

 When these cell markers enter the amniotic fluid, the baby releases a combination of hormones that travel to the mother’s brain.
 This triggers a response in the mother’s uterus and cervix, basically saying, ‘Let’s take action.
 The changes we were waiting for are finally here.

 The researchers also found there was another very important internal factor that tells the baby it’s time to come out: the baby’s lungs.

 Their study found two special proteins (SRC-1 and SRC-2) are released from the baby’s lungs into the amniotic fluid just before the beginning of labor.
 This causes an inflammatory response in the uterus that sends labor signals to the mother’s brain.

-These two proteins also start the release of surfactants, which are substances that help baby’s lungs to work effectively after birth.
+These two proteins also start the release of surfactants, which are substances that help a baby’s lungs to work effectively after birth.

 The baby must have surfactant in her lungs.
 It’s essential for breathing after a baby is born.
 Surfactant is so important that if there’s a high risk of preterm labor, doctors will give the mother steroid injections.
-This is to speed up the production and release of surfactant to help baby’s lungs develop faster.
+This is to speed up the production and release of surfactant to help the baby’s lungs develop faster.

 In these cases, the obstetric team will try to stop labor from happening for at least 24 hours.
 That’s how long it takes for the injections to help with the production of surfactant in the baby’s lungs.